Exocet: Description

-Its rocket motor, which is fuelled by solid propellant, gives the Exocet a maximum range of 70 km.
+Its solid propellant rocket motor gives the Exocet a maximum range of 70 km.
 It was replaced on the Block 3 MM40 ship-launched version of the missile with a solid-propellant booster and a turbojet sustainer engine which extends the range of the missile to more than 180 km.
 The submarine-launched version places the missile inside a launch capsule.

-Replacement Future Cruise/Anti-Ship Weapon is under development.
+In 2017 the UK and France began work the Stratus (missile family) as a replacement to Exocet.

 Versions

 The Exocet has been manufactured in versions including: